CollectionBuilder/cb-docs/docs/advanced/gitlab.md

 Once committed, the new file will show up in your repository and the "pipeline" will start running immediately.
 You can check the status by clicking on "Jobs" under "CI/CD" in the left side menu.
-When the build completes, GitLab Pages will be automatically activated and your website will be live at the URL "https://username.gitlab.io/repositoryname".
+When the build completes, GitLab Pages will be automatically activated and your website will be live at the URL "https://username.gitlab.io/repositoryname/".

-By default, private repositories will be on "Access Control", only your collaborators will be able to access the live website while logged into GitLab.
+By default, private repositories will be on "Access Control", only collaborators you have added to the project will be able to access the live website while *logged into GitLab*.
 Check the option in Settings > Pages on the left side menu.

 Notes: